Namdhari: Sports and health

+Namdhari Football Club is an Indian professional football club based in Sri Bhaini Sahib, Punjab.
+Part of the multi-sports Namdhari Sports Academy, it competes in the Punjab State Super League.
+Namdhari FC bid and joined the I-League, current second division of the Indian football league system.
+Namdhari Sports Academy is a premier facility of the area that uses sports science and performance analytics to further enhance training outcomes.
 Namdhari Sikhs strictly adhere to a disciplined lifestyle, grounded in vegetarianism and a strong commitment to purity in dietary choices.
 They avoid all market-prepared foods, including soft drinks, tea, and coffee, as part of their commitment to a simple, wholesome diet.
 Namdhari youth also refrains from alcohol, tobacco, and any form of intoxicants.
 While they do participate in social gatherings, they are careful to consume only strictly vegetarian food, avoiding anything that contains non-vegetarian ingredients.
 This disciplined lifestyle is central to their spiritual practice and identity.
 Tatla mentions that "on a practical plane, only the Namdhari sect, members of which adhere to strict vegetarianism and homespun clothes, are dedicated to conserving the 'mother planet' for all.
 In 2005, Namdhari Durbar made efforts to build a multi-specialty "Satguru Partap Singh Apollo" hospital in Ludhiana to cater to the needs of the district and adjoining region.
 Manmohan inaugurated the event and formally unveiled the plaque in the presence of other dignitaries.
 He highlighted the importance of preventing female foeticide, following the teachings of Sikh Gurus who called for upliftment of women.
 In 2014, Satguru Partap Singh Hospital won the prestigious FICCI Healthcare Excellence Award for Patient Safety for its Tracheostomy Care Nurse Program and other awards in Excellence for Healthcare.
 To foster community health and generate awareness, the hospital organises annual programmes like Dil Ki Daud' (Race for Heart) and 'Walk for Asthma'.